KavenArango/ML-Project/README.md

 # ML-project
 Project for machine learning class to help teach students about the priciples of machine learning

-App does not dynamically update you will have to restart to see changed i wanted to used docker but it was being difficult

 # Build VENV
 * pip install venv